This post may contain affiliate links, which help keep this content free. (Full disclosure)

 What Is Creamy Balsamic Vinaigrette?

 Any basic vinaigrette is comprised of oil and something acidic, like vinegar or lemon juice.
 Creamy balsamic vinaigrette is just an extension of that, using balsamic vinegar and adding some heavy cream – to make it creamy, of course!
 It’s a very versatile dressing that is easy to make and works for many types of salads.
+If you’re looking for a more herby dressing that still has the creamy element, try green goddess dressing instead.

 How To Make Creamy Balsamic Dressing